SWEN-614-Team6/Attendance_Automation/README.md

 - Signup / Login
 - Once logged in Admin can add students and mark attendance of the students just by uploading images
 - Add new student by mentioning firstname, lastname and uploading an image.
-- To get emails of student registration put your personal email(not college id) in the `SES_EMAIL.txt`
+- To get emails of student registration put your personal email(not college ID) in the `SES_EMAIL.txt` before running the Terraform scripts.
-- Update Attendance by uploading class image and date of attendance.
+- Update Attendance by uploading a group class image and date of attendance.

-### 5. To tear down or destroy infrastructure navigate to 'terraforms' directory
+### 5. To tear down or destroy infrastructure navigate to the 'terraforms' directory

 - Run `terraform destroy`